Chestnut: Hero of Central Park

-Chestnut: Hero of Central Park is a 2004 comedy film directed and co-produced by Robert Vince, and starring Makenzie Vega, Abigail Breslin, Christine Tucci, Justin Louis, Tony Alcantar, Irene Olga López, Ethan Phillips, Irene Karas, and Barry Bostwick.
+Chestnut: Hero of Central Park is a 2004 comedy film directed and co-produced by Robert Vince, and starring Makenzie Vega, Abigail Breslin, Justin Louis, Christine Tucci, and Barry Bostwick.
 A co-production of the United States and Canada, the film's plot follows a Great Dane who is taken in by two recently adopted orphan sisters, who keep the dog a secret from their new adoptive parents.

 Synopsis

 Soon after being taken in by a loving new mother and father (Mr. Matt Tomley and Mrs. Laura Tomley), two young former orphans (Sal and Ray) do their best to keep their furry, four-legged friend — a lovable Great Dane named Chestnut — a secret from their adoptive parents and save him from a grim fate at the city pound, where he would certainly be euthanized.